jfromaniello/strider-hipchat/README.md

-This is an [StriderCD](http://stridercd.com) plugin that sends notifications to hipchat.
+This is a [StriderCD](http://stridercd.com) plugin that sends notifications to hipchat.

 I started from [logankoester/strider-hipchat](https://github.com/logankoester/strider-hipchat).